 This is the story of people who act with the purpose of the ages though they may not at any given moment have any idea what they are doing.
 It is also a story of change and transition because we are changing, and our minds and souls with us.
-Soon enough we will all be dead, or American beyond distinction.
-It takes place in the Garden State in autumn of ‘97, the time of year when the stems of chlorophyll- leaking leaves snap free and send showers of technicolor shard drifting crunchily to the New Jersey earth.
+Soon enough we’ll all be dead, or American beyond distinction.
+It takes place in the Garden State in autumn of 1997, the time of year when the stems of chlorophyll- leaking leaves snap free and send showers of technicolor shard drifting crunchily to the New Jersey earth.
 The Internet as we know it wasn’t five years old.

 I had found refuge from the coming cold in Morris Plains with an aging couple who were family friends.
 Among family and friends, we call elders “Uncle” or “Auntie,” whether they’re related or not.
 This Uncle was a physical chemist at Picatinny Arsenal and Auntie worked in the psychiatric hospital, Greystone.
 They never had children of their own, but had hosted hundreds of people from India in their home, young and old.
 They were stewards of a generation of Indian immigrants.